flancia-coop/doc.anagora.org/flancia-meet-landing.md

 [[go/flancia-meet]]

 Flancia Meet is a weekly video conference where we discuss our projects and goals, and occasionally work in public.
+Most participants are programmers.

+We meet on Saturdays.
+Usually around 11 UTC.

+We have a Matrix chat: [[go/agora-discuss]].

 ## Values
 * **No FOMO.** It's fine to miss these meetings and join sometimes.
 Sometimes nobody shows up.
 It's fine.